Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators

 \subsection{Making Refresh Unnecessary}

-In Section~\ref{subsec:dram_background}, we explain that both refresh and access requests perform similar operations in the DRAM circuit that replenish the charge of the DRAM cells in a row.
+In Section~\ref{subsec:dram_background}, we explain that both refresh and access requests perform similar operations (i.e., activating and precharging a row) in the DRAM circuitry that replenish the charge of the DRAM cells in a row.
 We observe that, in many cases, the \textit{explicit} refresh operations can be eliminated, since i) the DRAM access requests are at least as frequent as the periodic refresh operations and ii) such requests continuously cover a very large portion of the DRAM.
-Hence, there is potential to eliminate most of the \textit{explicit} refresh operations since a large fraction of the DRAM is already being \textit{implicitly} refreshed by the access requests.
+Hence, there is potential to eliminate most of the \textit{explicit} refresh operations since a large fraction of the DRAM is already being \textit{implicitly} refreshed when accessed.

 We aim to make refresh unnecessary by ensuring that the row to be refreshed is accessed at the same time it is supposed to be refreshed.
 However, performing such an alignment is not straightforward due to two reasons.
 First, the periodic refresh operation is performed using an in-DRAM counter that points to the next row to be refreshed.
 Thus, an application (or even the memory controller) does \textit{not} have control on \textit{which} row will be refreshed next.
 Second, the access requests are \textit{not} as regular as the refresh operations, in terms of their row access pattern.
-Therefore, aligning the refresh with access is a challenging problem.
+Therefore, aligning refresh operations with accesses is a challenging problem.